Enhanced channel estimation for near-field IRS-aided multi-user MIMO system via a large deep residual network

-However, the existing NF CE methods are mostly focused on XL-MIMO systems without IRS assistance, while corresponding CE methods for IRS-aided NF communication environments have also been explored and investigated in depth.
-A low complexity CE strategy based on the assumption of NF spherical wavefront was designed in \cite{Yang2023Channel}.
-To decrease pilot overhead and computational complexity, this strategy simplified the CE process into two stages.
-The first stage focused on angle domain variable estimation between the BS and users employing the hybrid beamforming structure, while the second stage further estimated the cascaded angle domain and polar domain factors of XL-IRS.
+However, the existing NF CE methods are mostly focused on XL-MIMO systems without IRS assistance, whereas corresponding CE methods for IRS-aided NF communication environments have also been explored and investigated in depth.
+A low complexity CE strategy based on the assumption of NF spherical wavefront was designed by Yang et al. \cite{Yang2023Channel}.
+To decrease the pilot overhead and computational complexity, this strategy simplified the CE process into two stages.
+The first stage focused on the angle domain variable estimation between the BS and users employing the hybrid beamforming structure, whereas the second stage further estimated the cascaded angle domain and polar domain factors of XL-IRS.
 However, in this NF channel model, only the line-of-sight (LoS) component was considered, while the non-line-of-sight (NLoS) component was ignored.

-\subsection{Our Contributions}
+\subsection{Our contributions}

-Motivated by the above discussions, deep residual network (DRN)-based CE algorithms will be investigated for the IRS-aided MU NF communication.
-To the best of our knowledge, there is relatively little research on the application of DRN for CE in IRS assisted MU NF system, especially considering both direct and cascaded channels containing LoS and NLoS components.
-The core contributions of this paper are condensed into the following succinct summary:
+Motivated by the aforementioned discussions, deep residual network (DRN)-based CE algorithms will be investigated for the IRS-aided MU NF communication.
+To the best of our knowledge, there is relatively limited research on the application of DRN for CE in IRS-assisted MU NF communication systems, especially considering both direct and cascaded channels containing LoS and NLoS components.
+The core contributions of this paper are condensed into the following succinct summary.